Symmetry of the charge density wave in cuprates: Quartic terms and the symmetry of the CDW in cuprates

 These terms depend on the specific form of the interaction $g_{\bq}$, which affects the coefficients $r_{\bQ}$ and the choice of momentum $\bQ$.
 The coefficients $S_3$ are shown in Fig.~\ref{Fig:S3coeffs}.

 One can estimate the effect of the corrections by noticing that the GL coefficients are modified as follows:

 In the situation shown in Fig.~\ref{Fig:chi_line_tb1_together}, the additional term in Eq.~(\ref{renormAB}) can be neglected (i.e., the response at $2\bQ$ is typically small).
 On the other hand, the one in Eq.~(\ref{renormCD}) can be significant, given the box-like structure of $\chi$ about the zone center (i.e., the response at $\bQ + \barQ$ can be large).
 As a result, the net effect of the cubic corrections on the GL free energy is a reduction of the coefficient $\gamma$ describing the relative magnitude of the mixed term $|\Delta_{\bQ}|^2|\Delta_{\barQ}|^2$.
 Consequently, the range of parameters for which the checkerboard symmetry is realized could be generally increased.
 Evaluation of the renormalized quartic coefficients from Eqs.~(\ref{renormAB}) and (\ref{renormCD}) leads to a refined version of the instability diagram shown in Fig.~\ref{Fig:refinedinstability_diagram}.

+\textit {Dispersion tb1}.
 In the region of the diagram that corresponds to low transition temperatures, the contribution from the quartic coefficients dominates over the third-order terms, and the preferable state is one-dimensional.
 For smaller curvature $\beta$, as one approaches the part of the diagram where the instability occurs along a diagonal wave vector, the contribution of the third-order terms becomes more pronounced and results in a transition to a two-dimensional state, as described above.
 Both the one-dimensional and the two-dimensional cases are characterized by the dominant order parameter $\Delta_{\bQ}\propto (T_c-T)^{1/2}$.
 In all cases, there are subdominant higher harmonics of the order parameter at wave vectors $2\bQ$, $\bQ + \barQ$, etc.~that in the vicinity of $T_c$ behave as integer powers of $\Delta_{\bQ}$.
 For example, the most pronounced subdominant order parameter for the ``checkerboard'' state is $\Delta_{\bQ+\barQ} \propto |\Delta_{\bQ}|^2/r_{\bQ+\barQ} \propto (T_c-T)/r_{\bQ+\barQ}$.
 Note that as $\beta$ is reduced, $r_{\bQ +\barQ}$ also decreases (Fig.~\ref{Fig:chi_line_tb1_together}).
 Thus for fixed $T_c-T$, the subdominant order $\Delta_{\bQ+\barQ}$ will be growing, and one expects that the simple GL scenario considered so far will break down at some point.